eclipxe13/XLSXExporter/README.md

-#XLSXExporter#
+# XLSXExporter

 PHP Office Open XML Spreadsheet (xlsx) Exporter is a project to write xlsx files using PHP.
 I recommend you to checkout the project [PHPExcel](https://github.com/PHPOffice/PHPExcel) that has an excellent support for this kind of files.

 I create this project because PHPExcel does not fit my needs.
 Specifically, I use this tool to export big amount of data to spreadsheets files to be exported and processed by the end user.
 Using PHPExcel consume a lot of memory and raising the "memory exhausted error".

-Projects that does something like this and help me in the process:
+Projects that does something like this and I use it as reference:

  - https://github.com/PHPOffice/PHPExcel
  - https://github.com/mk-j/PHP_XLSXWriter

-##How it works##
+## How it works

-Your main object is a workbook.
+1. Your main object is a workbook.
-A workbook contains at least 1 spreadsheet.
+1. A workbook contains at least 1 spreadsheet.
-Every spreadsheet (worksheet) has a collection of columns and a DataProvider object.
+1. Every spreadsheet (worksheet) has a collection of columns and a DataProvider object.
-When the structure information (workbook, worksheets, columns and providers) has been set you can write the xlsx file.
+1. When the structure information (workbook, worksheets, columns and providers) has been set you can write the xlsx file.
-Every time a worksheet will be created, the headers are written first, then every row of data is written.
+1. Every time a worksheet will be created, the headers are written first, then every row of data is written.
 The data is extracted using the Provider.
 In this way, you don't need all your data stored on memory, you can use a PDO reader implementing the Provider interface.
-The data is written to a temporary files (including the final zip), so no large amount of data is being used.
+1. The data is written to a temporary files (including the final zip), so no large amount of data is being used.

-## Install ##
+## Installation

-Use composer, as June 2015 I haven't create the packlist file, so please run `composer require eclipxe/xlsxexporter` or include this on your `composer.json` file:
+Use composer, so please run `composer require eclipxe/xlsxexporter` or include this on your `composer.json` file:

 ```javascript
     "require": {